bimarsha7/Data-analysis/README.md

-# Data Analysis Project
+## Data Analysis Project
-> Thess five different analytical projects are a part of their data analyst nanodegree.
+> These five different analytical projects completed as a part of their data analyst nanodegree.